SharkSnack/shiren-5/content/items/shields.md

 </table>

 Great base defense and good rune count.<br/>
-The best part of this shield is that it gains <span class="greenText">Anti-Fire</span> and <span class="greenText">Anti-Peck</span> at Lv8.<br/>It's worth leveling if you weren't able to synthesize Snake Shield or Dragon Grass<br/>before getting close to Archdragon or Abyssal Dragon floors.<br/>Some use it as a main shield even without set resonance.
+The best part of this shield is that it gains <span class="greenText">Anti-Fire</span> and <span class="greenText">Anti-Peck</span> at Lv8.<br/>It's worth leveling if you weren't able to synthesize Snake Shield or Dragon Grass<br/>before getting close to Archdragon or Abyss Dragon floors.<br/>Some use it as a main shield even without set resonance.

 <table class="itemDetailsTable">
   <tbody>